MediaBrowser/Emby.Channels/README.md

-MediaBrowser.Channels
+Emby.Channels
 ====================

-This repository contains all of the channels managed by the Media Browser core team.
+This repository contains many of the channels managed by the Emby community.

 Each of the projects has a build event that copies it's output to the programdata/plugins folder.

-By default this assumes you have the server repository side by side in a folder called 'MediaBrowser'.
+By default this assumes you have the server repository side by side in a folder called 'Emby'.
 If this is not the case, or if you've installed the server than you'll need to update the build events manually in order to test code changes.

 ## More Information ##